 After waiting on a short line, we made our way inside of the security check and into the actual cruise line check in area, where we exchanged our cruise contracts for room keys and lanyards, and had our passports all scanned.
 Check in was quick and easy, and we were assigned an embarkation number.

 At this point, we were led into a large waiting room, where passengers could pose for pictures with some of the characters, sign up for the kids club (if they hadn’t pre-registered), or just take a seat to wait for their embarkation number to be called.
 We were all so excited to get on the ship.
 As soon as our number was called, we posed for our embarkation photo, scanned our room keys, and walked right into the main atrium of the Disney Magic.
 We had arrived!

 We found the check in process in Barcelona to be no more difficult or time consuming than we’ve experienced in the United States.
 Disney does a great job of making things smooth and easy for its passengers, and has transformed an otherwise dreary terminal into an energy filled experience.

 Incoming search terms:

-what barcelona port does disney magic leave from
+- which barcelona port does disney sail from